lindyle/lindyle.github.io/_projects/2_project.md

 </div>

 ## Outcomes
-The main contributions of this work include our 7-dimensional digital empathy scale and an annotated dataset of empathic behaviors in conversational AI (paper in preparation).
+The main contributions of this work include our 7-dimensional digital empathy scale and an annotated dataset of empathic behaviors in conversational AI {% cite suh2025sense %}.